Updated: December 29th, 2020

-A Leader in any organization can quickly demonstrate to others what is important by asking a question.
+A leader in any organization (director, municipal councillor, C-suite executive, owner, manager) can quickly demonstrate to others what is important to the organization by asking a question.
 No matter how complex the issue, process or problem, a simple question asked of the right people will provide valuable insight as to how the organization is dealing with the situation.

 Asked of the Senior Operating Leader – “How are we doing with compliance to the WHMIS regulations?”

-Who would probably get a response something like this – “We have assigned resources to keeping all our sheets up to date and all employees have access to the data sheets and have taken on-line WHMIS education including a written test which they must pass”.
+You would probably get a response something like this – “We have assigned resources to keeping all our safety data sheets (SDSs) up to date, all employees have access to the SDSs and have taken on-line WHMIS education including a written test which they must pass”.

 From this you know that your direct reports are aware of WHMIS and have taken steps to comply with the legislation.
-You don’t know if this work is effective and ensures that people are working safely.
+You don’t know if these steps are effective or if they help to ensure that people are working safely with hazardous chemicals.

 Asked of a Front Line Supervisor – “Are employees properly trained in handling hazardous chemicals?”.